 Included in this Annual Report on Form 10-K are the results of operations of both the Company and Predecessor InfuSystem.
-The Company's results of operations are presented for the fiscal years ended December 31, 2008, 2007 and 2006.
+The Company's results of operations are presented for the fiscal years ended December 31, 2009, 2008 and 2007.
 The Company's results of operations for the fiscal year ended December 31, 2007 include the operations of InfuSystem for a sixty seven day period from October 26, 2007 to December 31, 2007.
-The results of operations of Predecessor InfuSystem are presented for the fiscal year ended December 31, 2006 and for the period commencing after the end of the fiscal year ended December 31, 2006 to October 25, 2007, the date of consummation of the acquisition.
-Also included in this Annual Report on Form 10-K is a discussion and analysis of the Company's management with respect to Predecessor InfuSystem's fiscal year ended December 31, 2006 and for the period commencing after the end of the fiscal year ended December 31, 2006 to October 25, 2007, the date of consummation of the acquisition.
-Management's Discussion and Analysis has been prepared by the Company based upon its understanding of, and in reliance upon, information communicated to the Company by former InfuSystem management regarding the reasons for the changes in Predecessor InfuSystem's operations.
+The results of operations of Predecessor InfuSystem are presented for the period from January 1, 2007 to October 25, 2007, the date of consummation of the acquisition.